Fewer Traditional Homes in Hawaii

 Island fever is one of the big sources of discontent among new Hawaii residents and it shouldn’t be overlooked because if you move to Hawaii to live it will likely hit you at some point in time and it might be the cause of leaving paradise.

-For $445K in Clearwater, Florida you can have a very nice four or five bedroom home on a deep-water canal and park your deep-sea fishing boat in the backyard at your own dock.
+For about half that price in Clearwater, Florida you can have a very nice four or five bedroom home on a deep-water canal and park your deep-sea fishing boat in the backyard at your own dock.

 Not so in Hawaii!

 Hawaii is one of the most expensive places to live in the USA.
-If you’re going to buy a house you can count on paying over $500K no matter what the housing market looks like at the moment.
-Likewise, for a decent condo – over $300K and much more in a good area and in a good building.
+If you’re going to buy a house you can count on paying over around $1M no matter what the housing market looks like at the moment.
+Likewise, for a decent condo – over $500K and much more in a good area and in a good building.

 Before buying a home you should take the time to visit the neighborhood during the weekdays and weekends, days and nights.
 See who lives there, ask people if there are any problems in the neighborhood.
 Go without your Realtor and get a good feel for the place before deciding to buy.